-We accept reconsideration requests in writing, verbally and through our provider web portal within 120 calendar days from the date on the Explanation of Payment (EOP) (see below for further details on how to submit).
-Reconsiderations filed more than 120 days from the EOP will considered to be untimely and denied unless good cause can be established.
+We accept reconsideration requests in writing, verbally, and through our provider website within 120 calendar days from the date on the Explanation of Payment (EOP) (see below for further details on how to submit).
+Reconsiderations filed more than 120 days from the EOP will be considered untimely and denied unless good cause can be established.